May Is Electrical Safety Month

 One of the most important electricity safety practices is to ensure that all bathrooms are equipped with GFCI outlets.
 A GFCI (Ground Fault Circuit Interrupter) outlet is equipped with a special circuit which detects when electricity is not flowing normally and can shut off the power before a dangerous electrical shock is delivered.
 This means that if something like a radio or hair dryer falls into the bathtub with you, you won’t be electrocuted.
 Of course, you should never operate electrical devices like these near an open water source in the first place.

-Unlike many home improvement projects, electrical upgrades are best left to a qualified electrician, so when you need an electrical repair, and upgraded service panel or other electrical service, call ABC Plumbing, Heating, Cooling and Electric, our electricians will keep your home safe from electrical dangers.
+Unlike many home improvement projects, electrical upgrades are best left to a qualified electrician, so when you need an electrical repair, and upgraded service panel or other electrical service, call ABC Plumbing, Sewer, Heating, Cooling and Electric, our electricians will keep your home safe from electrical dangers.

 Neighbors Are Saying About ABC